By Dave Moritz, PLS

 The top priority for these programs is in our more populated areas, where new pipeline routes need to be designed under congested streets and highways.
 This results in complicated and challenging pipeline design requirements, as many of our streets are dense with subsurface utilities including new, old, and abandoned facilities.
 Determining the location of these existing utilities is a critical component in finding available space in a given street to place a new pipeline.

 Designing these new pipeline alignments requires a strategic approach that minimizes the discovery of unknown utilities during construction.
 If existing utilities are not mapped correctly, unknown utility “strikes” can cause costly delays during construction and are prime candidates for contractor change orders.
 A study has shown that for every $1 spent on a good utility mapping program, $4.62 is saved during construction.
 Hitting an unmapped line and rupturing it can cause inconvenience and cost to a community, as well as potential safety issues.
-For example, unwittingly hitting a fiber optic cable can wipe out communications to an entire area.
+For example, unwittingly hitting a fiber optic cable can wipe out communications to an entire area, or hitting a main gas pipe could take out households gas supply, as well as Business Gas supplies, halting business operations – causing more loss of money for the community.

 To avoid these issues, highly accurate mapping of existing utilities is essential.
 This is accomplished through a combination of surveying and Subsurface Utility Engineering (SUE).
 The American Society of Civil Engineers has developed a ranking system for mapping utilities using Quality Levels (QL A-D).
 The ranking starts with QLD, which is based solely on utilities plotted from record drawings, with no other confirmation or field verification.
 QLC utilities are drawn from surface evidence located by surveyors.
 QLB utilities are those that are detected by non-intrusive geophysical technologies, such as Ground Penetrating Radar (GPR), electromagnetic detection, radio detection, video camera, and metal detection, to name a few.
 QLA utilizes potholing, which is the excavation of a small hole to expose and positively identify the utility.